inmanta/inmanta-core/docs/lsm/partial_compiles/partial_compiles.rst

 2. for every :ref:`Inter Service Relation<inter_service_relations>`

     1. indicate if this is the relation to the owner by setting :inmanta:attribute:`lsm::ServiceEntityBinding.relation_to_owner` and :inmanta:relation:`lsm::ServiceEntityBinding.owner`.
+3. to further improve performance, it is possible to batch partial compiles together by enabling :inmanta.environment-settings:setting:`enable_batched_partial_compiles`.
+We advice to only turn this on after the model has been tested sufficiently.

 Supported scenarios